flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 A federated plugin requires the following packages:

 **app-facing package**
-: A mandatory package that you include in your Dart code in order to use the plugin.
+: The package that plugin users depend on to use the plugin.
   This package specifies the API used by the Flutter app.

 **platform package(s)**
 : One or more packages that contain the platform-specific